 The QMUL – UNIDROIT Institute for Transnational Commercial Law was founded in 2016 following an initiative of Professor Sir Roy Goode and UNIDROIT President Professor Alberto Mazzoni through a concordat between QMUL and UNIDROIT.

-On 9 February 2023, the partnership was relaunched with a signing ceremony held at the Queen Mary University of London (QMUL), celebrating an agreement signed by Professor Ignacio Tirado, Secretary-General of UNIDROIT, and Professor Professor Colin Grant, Vice-Principal (International) of QMUL .
+On 9 February 2023, the partnership was relaunched with a signing ceremony held at the Queen Mary University of London (QMUL), celebrating an agreement signed by Professor Ignacio Tirado, Secretary-General of UNIDROIT, and Professor Colin Grant, Vice-Principal (International) of QMUL .
 The Institute, with a newly appointed Executive, Management, and Advisory Boards, is led by Professor Anna Veneziano and Professor Rosa Lastra as Co-Directors, Professor Sir Roy Goode as Founding Director and Dr Franziska Arnold-Dwyer as Deputy Director.

-More about Qmul
+More about QMUL

 In April 2023, Roma Tre University School of Law and the International Institute for the Unification of Private Law (UNIDROIT) constituted the Roma Tre – UNIDROIT Centre for Transnational Commercial Law and International Arbitration, with the intention to implement the Memorandum of Understanding signed between the two institutions on 15 November 2021.